 What is a bouquet garni?

-It is a little bundle of herbs, tied together or placed together in in a piece of cheesecloth, used to enhance the flavor of a soup or stew.
+It is a little bundle of herbs tied together or placed in a piece of cheesecloth, used to enhance the flavor of a soup or stew.
 The classic combination of herbs is parsley, thyme, and bay leaf.

 Serving Alternative

-In our house, we like to plate the food before serving it to our guests.
-This way we have better control of the portions and everyone is sure to get an equal amount.
+We like to plate the food before serving it to our guests.
+This way, we have better control of the portions, and everyone will surely get an equal amount.

 Clay-Pot Beef with Red Peppers